Karly's Law: Background

 Karly's Law was first introduced as House Bill 3328 in 2007.
 It was created as a result of the death of Karly Sheehan in 2005.
 Karly was a three-year-old girl who died as a result of neglect and abuse from her mother's boyfriend, Shawn Wesley Field.
-Her situation was brought to the attention of the Department of Health and Human Services as well as Law Enforcement, who interviewed Karly's mother, father and mother's significant other twice and concluded that her injuries were not a result of child abuse.
+Her situation was brought to the attention of the Department of Health and Human Services as well as Law Enforcement, who interviewed Karly's mother, father and her mother's significant other twice and concluded that her injuries were not a result of child abuse.

 Procedural history

 The bill was proposed and sponsored by Rep Sara Gelser in 2007.
 It passed the Oregon House of Representatives unanimously on 30 April 2007, where it went on to the Oregon state Senate Human Services Committee.
 The Oregon Senate also passed the bill unanimously, and it was sent back to the House with minor clarifying amendments.
-The House passed these amendments, and Gov. Ted Kulongoski signed it into law.
+The House passed these amendments, and Gov. Ted Kulongoski signed them into law.

 Law requirements

-The law mandates children with suspicious injuries during the course of an abuse investigation receive medical treatment within 48 hours.
+The law mandates that children with suspicious injuries during the course of an abuse investigation receive medical treatment within 48 hours.
 The Oregon Department of Human Services and trained medical providers are to assess the injuries.
 The law sets protocol and procedures if abuse is suspected.